ampproject/amphtml/extensions/amp-story/amp-story-ads.md

 * **Single page ad** : Where the ad appears as a single page inside of an AMP story.
 * **Sponsored story ad**: Where the ad is a stand-alone multi-page story.

-### Single page ad
+### Sample Single page ad

-In-line with the principles, a single page ad appears in between organic story content as a full page.
-Single page ads have a predefined set of call to action buttons and those call to action buttons take a web landing page URL where the user is navigated to, on click.
+AMP Story ads are AMPHTML ads, but have required meta tag data, meet defined layout specifications and required UI elements.
+An AMP Story ad will always include a call to action(CTA) button and an ad label displayed as a text disclaimer at the top of the page.

 ![Story Page Ad](img/story-page-ad.png)